Coursera-Coupon-Code-2025-40-Discount/.github/profile/README.md

-# Coursera Discount & Coupon [Oct 2025]: 40% OFF Promo
+# Coursera Discount & Coupon [Nov 2025]: 40% OFF Promo

 Looking for a legit Coursera Discount?
 Coursera's Latest Deal gives you **20% off** on Coursera Plus Annual plan, so you only pay **$319.20 instead of $399**.
 For 3 months, you get **40% off**, so you only spend $35.40 a month.